KennethGrace/KennethGrace/README.md

  ---
 My love of programming  and computers started all the way back in elementary school when I taught myself JavaScript in order to make amateur video games.
 Over the following years, I would learn many languages and frameworks as I experimented with graphics programming.
 Eventually this focus on video games would bloom into a general love for the inner workings of computers.
 As a hobbyist I would tinker in operating system, driver, and micro-processor development.

 After graduating high-school I received the opportunity for an internship at Dyntek Services Inc, a national technology solutions company.
-Over the course of only 5 years, I've worked my way into a Senior Project Consultant role.
-I live and work and a break neck pace and I have no intention of slowing down now.
+Over the course of 5 years, I've moved into a Senior Project Consultant role.
+I see all my projects through to completion and live for the feeling of accomplishment at the end.

 I attended the College of Southern Nevada, the University of Nevada Las Vegas, and Western Governors University for all my classical training in C/C++, Java, Web development, SQL, Kernel development, and project management.